stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 array.filter { $0.value != nil }
 ```

 This approach is widely applicable.
-The Swift Standard Library provides several higher-order methods including `map`, `filter`, `reduce`, `flatMap`, `sorted`, `first(where:)`, etc. Each is easier to use, read, and maintain when expressed as single lines.
+The Swift Standard Library provides many higher-order methods, including `map`, `filter`, `reduce`, `flatMap`, `sorted`, `first(where:)`, and more.
+Each is easier to use, read, and maintain when expressed as single lines.

 ### Deep Nesting